A statistical interpretation of spectral embedding: the generalised random dot product graph: Real data

 Figure~\ref{fig:NetFlow_graph_1-5} shows, side by side, graphs of the communications made between computers on the Los Alamos National Laboratory network \citep{kent16}, over a single minute on the left, and five minutes on the right.
 The graphs were extracted from the ``network flow events'' dataset, by mapping each IP address to a node, and recording an edge if the corresponding two IP addresses are observed to communicate at least once over the specified period.

-Neither graph contains a single triangle.
-This is a symptom of a broader property, known as disassortivity \citep{khor2010concurrency}, that similar nodes are relatively \emph{unlikely} to connect.
-The observed behaviour is due to a number of factors, including the common server/client networking model, and the physical location of routers (where collection happens) \citep{prd16}.
+Neither graph contains a single triangle, i.e., three nodes all connecting to each other.
+This is a symptom of a broader property, known as heterophily or disassortivity \citep{khor2010concurrency}, that similar nodes are relatively \emph{unlikely} to connect.
+In computer networks, such behaviour might be expected for a number of reasons, including the common server/client networking model and the physical location of routers (where collection happens) \citep{prd16}.
+The random dot product graph is unsuited to modelling heterophilic connectivity patterns.
+For example, any two-community stochastic block model with lower on- than off- diagonal elements is out of scope.
+The eigenvalues of the adjacency matrix of the 5-minute graph are plotted in Figure~\ref{fig:example_spectrum}, showing an abundance of negative eigenvalues which, again, cannot be modelled by the random dot product graph (apart from as noise).

-The mixed membership and standard stochastic block model show disassortative connectivity behaviour when the diagonal elements of $\bB$ are relatively low, causing negative eigenvalues of large magnitude.
-This translates to highly negative eigenvalues in the adjacency matrix of the data, as are observed, see Figure~\ref{fig:example_spectrum}.
-The RDPG model does not allow modelling of disassortative connectivity patterns.

-The modelling improvement offered by the GRDPG model over the RDPG model is now demonstrated empirically, through out-of-sample link prediction.
-For the observed 5-minute graph, we estimate the GRDPG latent positions via adjacency spectral embedding, as in Definition~\ref{def:ASE_and_LSE}, and the RDPG latent positions using an analogous procedure that retains instead only the largest eigenvalues and corresponding eigenvectors.
+The modelling improvement offered by the GRDPG over the random dot product graph is now demonstrated empirically, through out-of-sample link prediction.
+For the observed 5-minute graph, we estimate the GRDPG latent positions via adjacency spectral embedding, as in Definition~\ref{def:ASE_and_LSE}, and the random dot product graph latent positions using an analogous procedure that retains instead only the largest eigenvalues and corresponding eigenvectors.
 In both cases, we choose $d=10$ (admittedly arbitrarily) as the embedding dimension.

+Whereas we have found that certain analysis techniques (e.g. fitting a Gaussian mixture model) are automatically adapted to the GRDPG signature, a concrete estimate of the signature is required here, and $p,q$ are respectively estimated to be the number of positive and negative eigenvalues among the top $d$, in magnitude.